AliBaghizadeh/ResumeTailorApp/README.md

 1. **Master Resume**: Paste your longest, most comprehensive resume.
 Don't worry about length; the AI uses this as its primary database.
 2. **Formatting Blueprint**: Paste a sample resume or a specific layout you like.
 The AI will mirror the hierarchy, font-weighting (via Markdown), and section ordering of this blueprint.
 3. **Detailed Projects**: **CRITICAL.** Paste raw technical notes, bullet points, or READMEs from your projects.
 The more "raw data" you provide here, the better the AI can find matches for the job description.
+4. **Personal & Portfolio Links**: Add links to your GitHub, LinkedIn, Google Scholar, or Portfolio.
+The AI will use these to verify technical claims and capture your professional "voice."
+It also reports back what it could extract from those links.
-4. **Strategic Guidance**: Tell the AI your "vibe." (e.g., *"Focus on my leadership in bridging AI to scientific projects even though I was a junior"* or *"Highlight my transition from science to machine learning"*).
+5. **Strategic Guidance**: Tell the AI your "vibe." (e.g., *"Focus on my leadership in bridging AI to scientific projects even though I was a junior"* or *"Highlight my transition from science to machine learning"*).

 ### Phase 2: Strategic Review
 After the AI researches the company and the role: